oneforawe/react-ts-dock/doc/Creation.md

 * React: initialize the React app in the docker container.
   * In the project folder `~/react-ts`, initialize the react-app.
     `$ npx create-react-app react-app --template typescript`
-  * Enter the React app.
+  * Enter the React app and check live-edits.
     `$ cd react-app`
     At this point, the initial React app should be able to run in development mode using `npm start` in the container, with the app visible at